Aryansarvaiya13/45-days-of-cloud/Day-05/README.md

-﻿# Day 05 - Deploy Static Website on Google Cloud Storage GCS
+﻿# Day 05 - Learn to build images, use volumes & networks.